Sol Campbell: Tottenham Hotspur

 Following his experience at West Ham United, Campbell was reluctant to join another professional club's youth programme, but after two months of persistence from Tottenham Hotspur's chief scout Len Cheesewright, he eventually joined the Tottenham Youth team.
 Youth team manager Keith Waldon later recalled that it was his physicality rather than his technical ability which made him stand out as a good prospect for the future.
 At age 14, he was one of only 16 young footballers accepted onto a training programme at Lilleshall Hall.
 Waldon offered to make him captain of the youth team, but Campbell declined the offer as he wanted to concentrate on his own game.

 Campbell made his first team debut for Spurs on 5 December 1992 against Chelsea at White Hart Lane, scoring the goal in a 2–1 defeat after coming on as a substitute for Nick Barmby.
-Despite this start to his career, he was not picked by manager Terry Venables again throughout the remainder of the 1992–93 season.
+Despite this start to his career, he was not picked by manager Ray Clemence again throughout the remainder of the 1992–93 season.

 New boss Osvaldo Ardiles played him at left back at the start of the 1993–94 season in place of the injured Justin Edinburgh, before he was switched to right back in place of Dean Austin.
 At the end of the season, he signed a four-year contract with the club.

 New manager Gerry Francis led the club to the semi-finals of the FA Cup in the 1994–95 campaign, but Campbell missed the match due to injury and Spurs were beaten by Everton.
 Campbell continued to progress in his performances, but Spurs struggled to mid-table league finishes in the 1995–96 and 1996–97 seasons.
 Francis appointed Campbell as club captain, taking over the role from the out of favour David Howells.
 He had a strained relationship with short-lived manager Christian Gross during the 1997–98 season as Spurs again struggled.
 Gross's replacement, George Graham, also had a difficult relationship with Campbell.

 Campbell successfully captained his side to a League Cup final win over Leicester City in the 1998–99 season.
 This made him the first black captain to lift a major trophy at Wembley Stadium.
 He was also named on the PFA Team of the Year, as was teammate David Ginola.